rfestag/oboe-bug-template/README.md

-# Oboe bug, server-side template
+# Template for Oboe.js server-side bugs

 The goal of this repo is to provide a quick template for you to recreate bugs you find with the [Oboe.js](https://github.com/jimhigson/oboe.js) library.